 Deed Forms

-deed is a form used for transferring ownership of a property from a seller (grantor) to a buyer (grantee).
-Once completed, the deed must be recorded with the local county recorder.
+deed is a form used for transferring ownership of a property from one person or entity to another.
+Once completed, the deed must be recorded with the local county recorder, where it becomes public record of the property title.
+Each state has requirements for deeds and their recording, as well as the types of deeds that are recognized.

 By State